-Business Enterprises Program (Title IV)(Core) The Business Enterprises Program (BEP) provides opportunities for Vocational Rehabilitation (VR) clients of the Iowa Department for the Blind to manage their own businesses -- operating vending machines, roadside vending sites, micro markets or snack bar/catering services.
+Business Enterprises Program (Title IV)(Core) The Business Enterprises Program (BEP) provides opportunities for Vocational Rehabilitation (VR) clients of the Iowa Department for the Blind to manage their own businesses -- operating vending machines, roadside vending sites, or snack bar/catering services.
 Program participants are provided with training as they learn the skills needed to manage their own business - hiring and managing employees, inventory control, ordering, scheduling, accounting and preparing equipment.

-Iowa Library for the Blind and Print Disabled (Title IV)(Core) This program provides resources and training to ensure individuals can participate in skill and certificate training.
+lowa Library for the Blind and Physically Handicapped (Title IV)(Core) This program provides resources and training to ensure individuals can participate in skill and certificate training.
 Accessible resources and training are provided to locate, evaluate and effectively use information.
 In addition, resources to develop and enhance digital literacy skills are available.
-The Library provides accessible resources and programs for English Language Learners who are blind or have low vision and individuals with other disabilities, i.e. dyslexia, hand mobility impairments, etc. The Library offers regular, large, braille, and electronic books and magazines.
-The instructional materials for k-college is located in the library and offers accessible books for students in custom formats.
-They loan out braille displays and braille writers for patrons.
+The Library provides accessible resources and programs for English Language Learners who are blind or have low vision and individuals with other disabilities, i.e. dyslexia, hand mobility impairments, etc.

-PROMISE JOBS Promoting Independence and Self Sufficiency through Employment (PROMISE JOBS) is Iowa's Temporary Assistance for Needy Families (TANF) Employment & Training program designed to assist cash assistance recipients to become self-sufficient through participation in work ready activities.
+PROMISE JOBS Promoting Independence and Self Sufficiency through Employment (PROMISE JOBS) is lowa's Temporary Assistance for Needy Families (TANF) Employment & Training program designed to assist cash assistance recipients to become self-sufficient through participation in work ready activities.
 Program participants will develop an individualized Employment Plan outlining work ready activities in order to reach their individualized goals and reduce their dependence on the welfare support systems.
 A number of work ready activities are available to PROMISE JOBS participants, including: Assessments - Aptitudes and interest inventories are used to help participants determine their best route toward meeting their individual goals.
-Life Skills - Workshops covering money management, self-esteem, housing information, nutrition, parenting information, identifying personal goals, etc. Job Seeking and Skills Training - Workshops covering interviewing techniques, résumés, completing job applications, career exploration, networking, building skills and other work search information.
+Life Skills - Workshops covering money management, self-esteem, housing information, nutrition, parenting information, identifying personal goals, etc. Job Seeking and

+Skills Training - Workshops covering interviewing techniques, résumés, completing job applications, career exploration, networking, building skills and other work search information.
 Job Search/Job Coaching - Expanding and capitalizing on job search techniques in order to obtain employment with a livable wage.
 Employment & Community Service Opportunities - Obtaining/retaining full/part-time employment through unsubsidized employment, subsidized employment, self employment, work experience, and/or community service opportunities to build and expand experiences and skills.
 Apprenticeship Opportunities - Education, training and employment option available to job seekers wanting to earn a wage while receiving specialized training in a skilled profession.
-Basic Education -Includes assistance with covering the costs and supportive assistance in order to obtain their high school diploma, HiSET (formerly known as GED) certificate, adult basic education, and English-as-a-Second-Language (ESL) to open doors to opportunities that provide sustainable earnings.
+Basic Education - Includes assistance with covering the costs and supportive assistance in order to obtain their high school diploma, HiSET (formerly known as GED) certificate, adult basic education, and English-as-a-Second-Language (ESL) to open doors to opportunities that provide sustainable earnings.
 Post-Secondary Classroom Training - Includes assistance with academic and vocational training and certification to prepare participants for careers that are in high demand.
 Parenting Skills - Classes that provide parents resources and techniques to adapt to demands parenting requires.
 Family Development Services - Supportive services to assist with addressing and overcoming the challenges and obstacles family and work place on participants.
 Family Planning Services - Classes that provide the resources to gain a better understanding on financial and social impacts of raising a family.